 Forward to Moles, Nietzsche’s Philosophy of Nature and Cosmology

-Draft 5/25/22
+Justin Remhof

+Old Dominion University

 I am excited to see this book available to the public again.
 Moles offers an excellent contribution to Nietzsche studies, especially with respect to Nietzsche’s theoretical philosophy.
 Unfortunately, the book seems to have been overlooked by many in our field.
-To help correct this oversight, my goal is to lay out some strong reasons for delving into the .
+To help correct this oversight, my goal is to lay out some strong reasons for delving into the book.
 First, however, it will help to have a summary of Moles’s project.

 Nietzsche’s Philosophy of Nature and Cosmology concerns Nietzsche’s philosophical understanding of the nature of the universe.
 After presenting key features of Nietzsche’s methodology, such as his naturalism, Moles begins by laying out Nietzsche’s challenges to philosophical accounts of substance, which, according to Moles, inform Nietzsche’s attacks on received philosophical views of human nature, society, organic nature, and inorganic nature.
 Moles then explains how Nietzsche develops a conception of force—roughly “will to power”—to understand the nature of human individuals, and, since individuals cannot be understood apart from the contexts in which they are embedded, Moles expands his analysis to understand Nietzsche’s view of social groups and living systems.
 Features of this analysis are in turn used to develop an explanatory model for understanding Nietzsche’s conception of force in the inorganic world.
 This leads Moles to explain Nietzsche’s rejection of mechanistic atomism and his unique positive conceptions of necessity, chance, temporality, eternity, space, and eternal recurrence.
 Moles finishes by addressing criticisms of the eternal recurrence and situating Nietzsche’s cosmology with other models of the universe advanced by scientific cosmologists.

 The discussion throughout is clear, provocative, insightful, and sometimes astutely critical—and the research is first-rate.
-To enjoy the ride, however, need to accept the Nachlass into their hearts.
+To enjoy the ride, however, readers need to accept the Nachlass into their hearts.
 The second section of Moles’s Introduction provides thoughtful reasons for why he utilizes the unpublished writings, so check that out.
-I should also add that there have been recent illuminating developments in the debate over using the notebooks that back Moles’s approach (see Huang 2019).
+I should also add that there have been recent illuminating developments in the debate over using the notebooks that back Moles’s approach (see Huang (2019) “Did Nietzsche want his notes burned?
+Some reflections on the Nachlass problem.”
+British Journal for the History of Philosophy 27(6), 1194-1214).
 Regardless of one’s stance towards the Nachlass, however, Moles uses the unpublished writings exactly as he should: he presents an astoundingly detailed and wide-ranging account of Nietzsche’s thinking.

 Why does the book stand out?
 First, as mentioned, it is well done.
-Notable examples include the discussion of the intellect (chapter 1); force (chapter 5), time and space (chapters 7, 8), and eternal recurrence (chapters 9, 10).
+Notable examples include the discussion of the intellect (chapter 1); force (chapter 5), time and space (chapters 7, 8), and eternal recurrence (chapters 9 and 10).
 The detail of some of these discussions, such as the treatment of time and space, remains arguably unprecedented in the secondary literature.
-See also the extensive endnotes, which are often not just informative but also creatively expansive (for just two examples, chapter 3, note 294 and chapter 9, note 36).
+See also the extensive endnotes, which are often not just informative but also creatively expansive (for just two examples, see chapter 3, note 294 and chapter 9, note 36).